verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ### Apache Spark

 Verdict works with Spark by creating Spark's HiveContext internally.
 In this way, Verdict can load persisted tables through Hive Metastore.
-Verdict is tested both with Apache Spark 1.6.0 (in the Cloudera distribution CDH 5.11)and Spark 2.0.

 We show how to use Verdict in `spark-shell` and `pyspark`.
 Using Verdict in a Spark application written either in Scala or Python is the same.

 Due to the seamless integration of Verdict on top of Spark (and PySpark), Verdict can be used within [Apache Zeppelin](https://zeppelin.apache.org/) notebooks and Python [Jupyter](http://jupyter.org/) notebooks.
-See this page for more detail about how to set up Verdict with Zeppelin or Jupyter.
+Our [documentation](http://verdict-doc.readthedocs.io/en/latest/using.html#in-apache-zeppelin) provides more information.

 #### Spark 1.6